Based in any UK office (Belfast, Cardiff, Edinburgh, London or Manchester)

-The job of a Save the Children’s UK Head of Engineering is influential and exciting.
+The job of a Save the Children's UK Resourcing Assistant is varied and rewarding.

 - Are you motivated by our vision of creating a world where every child doesn't just survive, but thrives, and can go on to change the world?